Family of Joe Biden: Children

 Joe Biden fathered four children from two marriages.
-His firstborn daughter, Naomi Christina Biden, died in 1972, in the same car accident as her mother, and his firstborn son, Joseph "Beau" R. Biden III, died in 2015 from brain cancer.
+His firstborn daughter (third child), Naomi Christina Biden, died in December 1972, in the same car accident as her mother.
+His firstborn son and first child, Joseph "Beau" R. Biden III, died in May 2015 from brain cancer.
 The Bidens' two surviving children include one son from his first marriage, Robert Hunter Biden, and one daughter from his second, Ashley Blazer Biden.